rust-lang/rfcs/text/3621-extended_hrtb.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Do we want to forbid the case `for<'a where 'a: 'o >`? - the case where generic lifetime itself outlives some concrete one.
+None

 # Future possibilities
 [future-possibilities]: #future-possibilities

-I don't believe we want HRTB to carry even more then proposed here, at least for now.
+I don't believe we want HRTB to carry even more than proposed here, at least for now.